devtron-labs/devtron/charts/devtron/README.md

 # Devtron Installation

-Devtron is an open source software delivery workflow for Kubernetes written in Go.
+Devtron is an open source software delivery workflow for Kubernetes written in Go language.
 It is designed as a self-serve platform for operationalizing and maintaining applications (AppOps) on Kubernetes in a developer friendly way.

 ## Introduction